googleforgames/quilkin/docs/src/services/proxy.md

 ## Endpoints

-An Endpoint represents an address that Quilkin forwards packets to that it has recieved from the source port.
+An Endpoint represents an address that Quilkin forwards packets to that it has received from the source port.

 It is represented by an IP address and port.
 An Endpoint can optionally be associated with an arbitrary set of